Prime Minister of the United Kingdom: Constitutional background

 The British system of government is based on an uncodified constitution, meaning that it is not set out in any single document.
+King makes the point that much of the British constitution is in fact written and that no constitution is written down in its entirety.
+The distinctive feature of the British constitution, he says, is that it is not codified.
 The British constitution consists of many documents, and most importantly for the evolution of the office of the prime minister, it is based on customs known as constitutional conventions that became accepted practice.
-In 1928, Prime Minister H. H. Asquith described this characteristic of the British constitution in his memoirs:In this country we live ... under an unwritten Constitution.
+In 1928, Prime Minister H. H. Asquith described this characteristic of the British constitution in his memoirs:

+In this country we live ... under an unwritten Constitution.
 It is true that we have on the Statute-book great instruments like Magna Carta, the Petition of Right, and the Bill of Rights which define and secure many of our rights and privileges; but the great bulk of our constitutional liberties and ... our constitutional practices do not derive their validity and sanction from any Bill which has received the formal assent of the King, Lords and Commons.
 They rest on usage, custom, convention, often of slow growth in their early stages, not always uniform, but which in the course of time received universal observance and respect.

 The relationships between the prime minister and the sovereign, Parliament and Cabinet are defined largely by these unwritten conventions of the constitution.
 Many of the prime minister's executive and legislative powers are actually royal prerogatives which are still formally vested in the sovereign, who remains the head of state.
+In 1902, for example, Arthur Balfour said, "The prime minister has no salary as prime minister.
+He has no statutory duties as prime minister, his name occurs in no Acts of Parliament, and though holding the most important place in the constitutional hierarchy, he has no place which is recognized by the laws of his country.
+This is a strange paradox".
 Despite its growing dominance in the constitutional hierarchy, the premiership was given little formal recognition until the 20th century; the legal fiction was maintained that the sovereign still governed directly.
 The position was first mentioned in statute only in 1917, in the schedule of the Chequers Estate Act.
 Increasingly during the 20th century, the office and role of prime minister featured in statute law and official documents; however, the prime minister's powers and relationships with other institutions still largely continue to derive from ancient royal prerogatives and historic and modern constitutional conventions.
 Prime ministers continue to hold the position of First Lord of the Treasury and, since November 1968, that of Minister for the Civil Service, the latter giving them authority over the civil service.